BARSElo: Player Rating System for Recreational Dodgeball

 BARSElo is a data-driven skill rating system for recreational dodgeball players in the Big Apple Recreational Sports (BARS) league in NYC.
 The project emerged from a simple question: can you rank individual player skill when win/loss records are heavily determined by randomly-assigned teams?
 Rather than relying on traditional win-loss records, I built a machine learning model that uses game outcomes and margin of victory to estimate underlying player skill while controlling for team composition.

-The system uses historical game data (790+ games spanning Fall 2023 to present) to train a Bradley-Terry model with margin-of-victory extensions.
-The approach separates individual skill from team effects through batch optimization, leverages Bayesian uncertainty for sparse-data players, and validates predictions using both chronological and "new-team" evaluation modes.
+The system uses historical game data (790+ games spanning Fall 2023 to present) to train Bradley-Terry variants with margin-of-victory extensions.
+The approach separates individual skill from team effects through batch optimization, uses regularization designed for sparse-data robustness, and validates predictions using both chronological and "new-team" evaluation modes.
 The result is an interactive static site with player trajectories, searchable databases, and model comparisons.

 This project demonstrates the full machine learning pipeline: exploratory data analysis, model development with competing hypotheses, hyperparameter optimization, cross-validation, and deployment.
 It also illustrates the tension between predictive accuracy and interpretability — a model can be statistically sound while producing rankings that don't pass the "eye test" for practical use.